Voultapher/Presentations/cppcon2017WebService/present.md

 <!-- .element: class="fragment" -->

 Note:
+- Ok, all this might seem a little overwhelming.
-- Which brings us to the session event chain. >>
+- Let's recap the session event chain. >>
 - `on_accpet` calls >> `do_read`, which in turn calls >> `on_read`,
 which calls `do_write`, which calls >> `on_write` which then calls >> `do_read`
 again.